City of Deltona

 Fire Services Assessments are not imposed on government property

-or upon buildings on parcels of Institutional property whose use is wholly
+or upon buildings on parcels of Institutional property whose use is

-exempt from ad valorem taxation under Florida law.
+wholly exempt from ad valorem taxation under Florida law.

-Staff working with Benesh will look at various funding options to support
+Staff working with Benesh will look at various funding options to

-planning to ensure that costs are shared fairly among all properties in
+will involve careful planning to ensure that costs are shared fairly

-the City.
-The City will follow all necessary statutory and legal steps,
+among all properties in the City.
+The City will follow all necessary

-including providing public notice, sending an individually mailed notice
+statutory and legal steps, including providing public notice, sending

-explaining their parcel’s assessment to all property owners, holding a
+an individually mailed notice explaining their parcel’s assessment to

-public hearing, and seeking all necessary Commission approvals.
-City
+all property owners, holding a public hearing, and seeking all

-Commission will be provided in late 2025 with the preliminary study
+in late 2025 with the preliminary study findings.

-Staff discussed this study with the City Commission on Saturday, May 3
+Staff discussed this study with the City Commission on Saturday,

-Mid-Year Budget Amendment.
+2025-52 Mid-Year Budget Amendment.

 The City Commission approved Resolution No. 2025-29, the